lescardone/regression-project/project checkpoints/MVP_regression.md

 I plotted the residual errors of this Simple Multiple Linear Rregression model's predictions.
 As price increases, the model performs more poorly.
 ![Residual Error](./res_error_scatter_1.png)

-We see this again in the below probability plot, where where the distribution begins to stray from a Gaussian Distribution as the prices moves further from the mean.
+We see this again in the below probability plot, where where the distribution begins to stray from a Gaussian Distribution as the prices move further from the mean.

 ![Residual Error 2](./res_error_probplot_1.png)

 This is my baseline, I plan to increase complexity by performing some feature engineering -- I need to create a polynomial term for the feature 'Carat'.
 I will most likely use the Polynomial Library to create some feature interaction.